amnessa/welding_cell_ws/weld_generator/docs/MANUAL.md

 ### 3.5 What is *not* stored

 The noise realisation (D14) — parameters only, `apply_noise` is released.
 Meshes —
-`--emit-meshes` regenerates them deterministically (Phase 8 will).
+`scripts/emit_meshes.py` regenerates them deterministically (done for the corpora).
 Any convention (§10) — recomputable from the stored files.

 ---